Arun-cloud-dev/Reactjs-besant/README.md

 # Reactjs-besant

-# only src files will be updated for each day
+# only src Folder & it's files will be updated.